egrosdou01/personal-blog/blog/2024-09-17-ossummit-europe-2024/ossummit-europe-2024.md

 - [Open Source Innovation in Artificial Intelligence and Data](https://lfaidata.foundation/)
 - [The Linux Foundation Europe](https://linuxfoundation.eu/)

-Moving to technical topics, there was an announcement about the formation of the [Opensearch Software foundation](https://www.linuxfoundation.org/press/linux-foundation-announces-opensearch-software-foundation-to-foster-open-collaboration-in-search-and-analytics).
+Looking at the technical topics, there was an announcement about the formation of the [Opensearch Software Foundation](https://www.linuxfoundation.org/press/linux-foundation-announces-opensearch-software-foundation-to-foster-open-collaboration-in-search-and-analytics).
 Basically, AWS decided to move OpenSearch to the Linux Foundation.
-OpenSearch is a community-driven, Apache 2.0-licensed open source search and analytics suite that makes it easy to ingest, search, visualize, and analyze data.
+OpenSearch is a community-driven, Apache 2.0-licensed open source search and analytics suite that makes it easy to ingest, search, visualise, and analyse data.

 ### OpenSearch - Resources

 - [GitHub](https://github.com/opensearch-project)
 - [OpenSearch Playground](https://playground.opensearch.org/app/home)

-Apart from that, I was introduced to [cdk8s](https://cdk8s.io/) which is an open-source software development framework for defining Kubernetes applications and reusable abstractions using familiar programming languages and rich object-oriented APIs.
-It synthesizes applications into standard Kubernetes manifests files.
+Apart from that, I was introduced to [cdk8s](https://cdk8s.io/) which is an open-source software development framework for defining Kubernetes applications.
+It synthesises applications into standard Kubernetes manifests files and supports a wide range of available programming languages like Typescript, Javascript, Go, Python, and Java.

 ### cdk8s - Resources